Charlotte Nichols: Controversies

-Prior to the December 2019 general election, Nichols authored an article on the website LabourList defending Jeremy Corbyn's attendance at a Passover Seder organised by Jewdas.
-The event was later criticised in The Times after allegations surfaced that attendees had chanted slogans such as "fuck the police" and "fuck the armies".

 In October 2019, Nichols tweeted that supporters of the football club SS Lazio, filmed making Nazi salutes in Glasgow, should "get their heads kicked in."
 Defending her comments in December of the same year, Nichols stated, "These were people doing Nazi salutes on the streets of Britain...
 As a Jewish person whose grandfather fought in World War Two, ultimately sometimes I believe that fascism has to be physically confronted."
 An article published in The Daily Telegraph in 2019 reported that Nichols had described members of the Green Party as "bourgeois scab fucks" and told one Twitter user, "Hope you lose your virginity".

 In April 2021, Nichols apologised to the Traveller communities after she distributed a local election leaflet which pledged to deal with "Traveller incursions".
 The leaflet had been circulated in the Orford ward of her constituency during the 2021 local elections, in response to encampments on the nearby Poole Park.
 Nichols apologised and issued a statement, saying: “I have spoken to the local Labour party, the leaflet has been withdrawn and the leaflet will be destroyed.
 I regret that this leaflet has been distributed in the town.
 The leaflet is not in line with my personal values or those of the Labour party."
 Nichols pledged to be "an ally" to the Gypsy, Roma and Traveller community.

 Personal life

-Charlotte Nichols grew up in a predominantly secular Catholic family with some Irish heritage.
-At the age of 22, she began attending weekly services at the Manchester Reform Synagogue, describing the experience as bringing her a sense of peace she had not previously felt.
-She converted to Judaism in 2014 and celebrated her bat mitzvah on her 27th birthday.
+Nichols grew up in a secular family of Irish Catholic heritage.
+Aged 22, she began attending weekly services at Manchester Reform Synagogue.
+In 2014, she converted to Judaism, celebrating her bat mitzvah on her 27th birthday.
+In a 2021 interview, Nichols stated that she is bisexual.

-Since her conversion, Nichols has faced ongoing abuse, including incidents of antisemitism.
-During the 2021 Warrington Borough Council election, a Conservative Party council candidate sent her a message on Twitter stating, "Keep the Aryan race going".
+During the 2021 Warrington Borough Council election, a local Conservative candidate was deselected after sending anti-semitic abuse to Nicholls on Twitter.

 In 2021, Nichols disclosed that she has post-traumatic stress disorder.
 She had to cut short a parliamentary visit to Gibraltar following a mental health episode.
-That same year, she was identified as one of the top five backbench MPs receiving abusive and toxic tweets, according to a BBC investigation.
+She was sectioned after being allegedly raped, with the accused being acquitted at crown court.
+That same year, she had been identified as one of the top five backbench MPs receiving abusive and toxic tweets, according to a BBC investigation.
 Nichols has spoken publicly about the threats of violence and abusive messages she has received.

-In a 2021 interview, Nichols stated that she is bisexual.